fleaf5/scintillometry/README.md

 Note that if a directory with this name already exists, the data therein will be overwritten without warning when `extract_realData2.py` executes.

-The extraction routine currently assumes that the input data is of type float32.
-If your input data is float64 or other, modify the import step (e.g. change 'float32' to 'float64' in the np.memmap call).
+The extraction routine assumes that the input data is of type float32, binary format.
+If your input data is not a float32 binary file, modify the import step (e.g. change 'float32' to 'float64' in the np.memmap call; or if your data is a NumPy array, change the np.memmap call to np.load).

 The format of the directory name is: `gate0_numblock_(n)_meff_(mx2)_offsetn_(offsetn)_offsetm_(offsetm)`